pdoehle/swc-notes/unix_shell.md

 - Explain the different parts of a loop and what they do.

-- Talk about good variable naming conventions (filename versus x, or temperature)
+- Talk about good variable naming conventions (file name versus x, or temperature)

-- Let's make our loop slighly more complicated.
+- Let's make our loop slightly more complicated.

 ```bash
 $ for filename in *.dat